 Another area that is developing rapidly is the use of Virtual Reality.
 With the advent of Google Cardboard, VR has become available to anyone with a smartphone.
 It may be possible to adapt the state-of-the-art software used to design LIGO to produce the 3-D visualization files needed to run on VR platforms.
-Preliminary work in this area is being done by Dawn Garcia, Jamie Rollins, and others, who are proposing a low-cost VR exhibit entitled "Space Waves."
+One example is the VR movie developed by Within and MIT, The Possible: Listening to the Universe.
+Other work in this area is being done by Dawn Garcia, Jamie Rollins, and others, who are proposing a low-cost VR exhibit entitled "Space Waves."